rwaweber/developers/_guides/python-guide.md

 We can chain filters together to run more complex searches, and even use SQLAlchemy operators like and_ and or_ if needed.
 This search reveals some options.
 Since Debian 8.1 is the newest Debian template available, let's use it.

-Since we have the label for the distribution, we don't need to construct an object.
+Since we have the id for the distribution, we don't need to construct an object.

 ## Creating a Linode (with a Distribution)